Saturday, December 26, 2009

 "Aware of the suffering caused by unmindful speech and the inability to listen to others, I am committed to cultivating loving speech and deep listening in order to bring joy and happiness to others and relieve others of their suffering.

-happiness or suffering, I am determined to speak truthfully, with words that inspire self-confidence, joy, and hope.
+Knowing that words can create happiness or suffering, I am determined to speak truthfully, with words that inspire self-confidence, joy, and hope.

-I will not spread news that I do not know to be certain
+I will not spread news that I do not know to be certain and will not criticize or condemn things of which I am not sure.

-and will not criticize or condemn things of which I am not sure.
+I will not spread news that I do not know to be certain and will not criticize or condemn things of which I am not sure.

-words that can cause division or discord, or that can cause the family or the community to break.
+I will refrain from uttering words that can cause division or discord, or that can cause the family or the community to break.

-I am determined to make all efforts to reconcile and resolve all conflicts,
+I am determined to make all efforts to reconcile and resolve all conflicts, however small."

 ( a version of one of The Five Precepts)